Minnesota: Statehood

+20th and 21st centuries

 Industrial development and the rise of manufacturing caused the population to shift gradually from rural areas to cities during the early 20th century.
 Nevertheless, farming remained prevalent.
 Minnesota's economy was hit hard by the Great Depression, resulting in lower prices for farmers, layoffs among iron miners, and labor unrest.
 Compounding the adversity, western Minnesota and the Dakotas were hit by drought from 1931 to 1935.
 New Deal programs provided some economic turnaround.
 The Civilian Conservation Corps and other programs around the state established some jobs for Indians on their reservations, and the Indian Reorganization Act of 1934 provided the tribes with a mechanism of self-government.
 This gave Natives a greater voice within the state and promoted more respect for tribal customs because religious ceremonies and native languages were no longer suppressed.

 After World War II, industrial development quickened.
 New technology increased farm productivity through automation of feedlots for hogs and cattle, machine milking at dairy farms, and raising chickens in large buildings.
 Planting became more specialized, with hybridization of corn and wheat, and farm machinery such as tractors and combines became the norm.
 University of Minnesota professor Norman Borlaug contributed to these developments as part of the Green Revolution.
 Increased mobility enabled more specialized jobs.

 Minnesota became a center of technology after World War II.
 Engineering Research Associates was formed in 1946 to develop computers for the United States Navy.
 It later merged with Remington Rand, and then became Sperry Rand.
 William Norris left Sperry in 1957 to form Control Data Corporation (CDC).
 Cray Research was formed when Seymour Cray left CDC to form his own company.
 Medical device maker Medtronic also started business in the Twin Cities in 1949.
 The nonprofit Mayo Clinic, which was founded in 1864 in Rochester, grew to become one of the country's leading medical systems, and, by the 21st century, Minnesota's largest private employer.

 In 1957, the legislature created a planning commission for the Twin Cities metropolitan area, which became the Metropolitan Council in 1967.
 In 1971, under Governor Wendell Anderson, a series of legislation called the "Minnesota Miracle" led to a broad reform in financing of Minnesota public schools and local governments that created a fairer distribution in taxation and education.
-Two postwar Minnesota governors, former dentist Rudy Perpich and former professional wrestler Jesse Ventura, attracted national attention for their unconventional manner, but both enjoyed some popularity within the state.
-After a period of mostly divided government during the 21st century, the DFL (Democratic–Farmer–Labor Party) gained control of all three branches of Minnesota's government and passed significant reforms in the 2023 legislative session, moving the state in a progressive direction.
+Two postwar Minnesota governors, former dentist Rudy Perpich and former professional wrestler Jesse Ventura, were both known for their unconventional manner, but enjoyed some popularity within the state.

+In the 2020s, the state drew national and international attention for the murder of George Floyd and the subsequent George Floyd protests; a series of cases of fraud, most notably the Feeding Our Future scandal; and Operation Metro Surge.
+After a period of mostly divided government during the 21st century, the Minnesota Democratic–Farmer–Labor Party (DFL) won control of all three branches of Minnesota's government in 2022 and passed significant reforms in the 2023 legislative session, moving the state in a progressive direction.